ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Dependencies

-- TCP for in-order, reliable transport.
+- In-order, reliable bytestream transport.
 - (Optionally) A PKI trust store for certificate validation.

 ## DTLS

-DTLS (Datagram Transport Layer Security) {{RFC6347}} is based on TLS, but differs in that it is designed to run over UDP instead of TCP.
-Since UDP does not guarantee datagram ordering or reliability, DTLS modifies the protocol to make sure it can still provide the same security guarantees as TLS.
-DTLS was designed to be as close to TLS as possible, so this document will assume that all properties from TLS are carried over except where specified.
+DTLS (Datagram Transport Layer Security) {{RFC6347}} is based on TLS, but differs in that it is designed to run over unrelaible datagram protocols like UDP instead of TCP.
+DTLS modifies the protocol to make sure it can still provide the same security guarantees as TLS even without reliability from the transport.
+DTLS was designed to be as similar to TLS as possible, so this document assumes that all properties from TLS are carried over except where specified.

 ### Protocol Description